jason-white/personal-site/content/uses.md

 - CineStill C-41 Kit (liquid & powder)

 #### Scanning Rig
-- The Fuji paired with the Nikon macro lens
+- The D800E paired with the Nikon macro lens
-- Peak Design Tripod (aluminum)
+- ALZO copy stand
 - Raleno LED studio light
 - Negative Supply MK1 + MK2

 The scanning rig is ever-changing it seems.
 You get annoyed rather quickly with a flimsy setup.
 Especially when it yields amazing results *sometimes*.
-The Negative Supply MK1 has pretty much annihilated any remaining frustrations.
-I may get a copy stand at some point, but the tri-pod (inverted) is working really well.
+The Negative Supply MK1 has pretty much annihilated any remaining frustrations. ~~I may get a copy stand at some point, but the tri-pod (inverted) is working really well.~~ I got an ALZO copy stand, and having a dedicated setup for scanning really makes a difference.

 #### Software
 - Lightroom w/ {{< link href="https://www.negativelabpro.com/" text="Negative Lab Pro" >}}